-- On the way to the first Outlander location of the day, stop by the Kelpies – you can’t come to Falkirk and not see the world famous Kelpies.
-After wandering around the grounds and seeing the largest equine sculptures, pop in to the visitor centre and see what souvenirs they have on offer within the gift shop.
+- Then head to Falkirk and stop by the Kelpies – you can’t come to Falkirk and not see the world famous Kelpies.
+After wandering around the grounds and visiting the largest equine sculptures, pop in to the visitor centre and pick up a souvenirs or a snack from the café.

 - Make your way to Callendar House, which will take roughly ten minutes by car, and explore the 14th century house situated in the midst of Callendar Park.
 The authentic Georgian working kitchen features in season 2 of Outlander as part of the home of the Duke of Sandringham, Bellhurst Manor.

 - After a busy morning it’s now time for a spot of lunch.
-Callendar House tearoom, which has recently been refurbished, has an offering of Scottish produce as well as daily made scones, cakes and traybakes plus hot and cold drinks.
+Callendar House tearoom has an offering of Scottish produce as well as daily made scones, cakes and traybakes plus hot and cold drinks.
 Callendar House also offers Afternoon Tea which is proving to be extremely popular and can be enjoyed with or without fizz – booking is essential to guarantee a table.
+Pre-book here

-- Gray Buchannan Park in Polmont is next on the itinerary, roughly a 20 minutes drive.
-Part of season four was filmed at Gray Buchannan which saw a graveyard created within the park.
+- Gray Buchannan Park in Polmont is next on the itinerary, roughly a 20 minutes’ drive.
+Part of season 4 was filmed at Gray Buchannan which saw a graveyard created within the park.
 Locals were out in the street as late as midnight trying to catch a glimpse of their favourite character whilst filming took place.

-- Lastly, before your trip to Falkirk ends pop by the Falkirk Wheel to see the world’s only rotating boatlift.
+- Lastly, pop by the Falkirk Wheel to see the world’s only rotating boatlift.
 There is also an onsite visitor centre, café and gift shop to pick up some souvenirs as a memento of your trip to Falkirk.

 This exciting adventure following the steps of Jamie and Claire may take you more than a day, so why not staying overnight within the area?
 There is a wide range and unique places to stay.